 How Filters Work

 Filters are used inside Output Tags {{ }}.
-You apply a filter
+You apply a filter by adding a pipe character | followed by the filter name.

-{{ user.first_name | upper_case }}
+{{ customer.first_name | upcase }}

 Input: "john" → Result: "JOHN"